ragardner/tktrees/DOCUMENTATION.md

 Edit -> Delete IDs using list.
 One column of IDs.
 Empty cells are ignored.

 Load a file, paste from the clipboard, or type in the mini table.
-The four delete buttons match the tree multi-select delete options.
-Current-hierarchy deletes use the hierarchy you are viewing.
+Delete IDs and Delete IDs + children use the hierarchy you are viewing.
+Delete IDs all hierarchies removes the listed IDs everywhere.
+There is no list version of delete IDs + children from all hierarchies; that stays on the tree right-click menu, where you can see which descendants you are removing.
 After a delete, the status line says how many of the listed IDs were deleted, for example `5/10 ids deleted`.

 #### Replace using mapping